EnzoBnl/enzobnl/spark.md

    - else: excess data is spilled to disk
 2. if storage needs to use some space:
    - if its region space is not filled: it uses it
-   - else if some of its region space has been borrowed by: it borrows it and uses it
+   - else if some of its region space has been borrowed by execution: it takes it back by triggering a spill to disk of some execution data, and uses it.
-   - else: excess data is spilled to disk
-3. The execution can borrow available storage region space if needed.
-4. If storage needs to take back some of its space borrowed by execution, a spill to disk of execution data is triggered.
-5. If storage region is filled, but more memory is needed, cached blocks are evicted (LRU)

-Execution and storage share one unified region
-- When memory pressure arises, cached blocks are evicted.
-- Execution memory spills only if there is still not enough space after evicting storage memory
-- Cached blocks are evicted only if actual storage exceeds this region.
+   - else: excess cached blocks are evicted (Least Recently Used policy)
-- the storage space is not statically reserved, but dynamically allocated.
-- execution can borrow as much of the storage space as is available.
--
-(B) Evict cached blocks, static storage reservation. ​This is like design (A) but with
-- a reserved storage region that execution memory cannot borrow from

-- The size of the reserved region is configured through ​spark.memory.storageFraction (default 0.0)​
-- The size of the reserved region is fixed for the duration of the application.
--
-(C) Evict cached blocks, dynamic storage reservation. ​This is like design (B), except

 ### Memory format (during processing) evolution  SQL)